CURRENT RESEARCH PROJECTS

 To get a deeper understanding of the audience experience for those attending Road Work touring productions, Performing Lines commissioned Tandi Williams to build, collect and analyse data from audience members.

 A longitudinal study covering three productions, an interim report on the first two shows is available.
 The report looks at No Strings Attached Theatre of Disability's Sons and Mothers, and Side Pony Productions' The Confidence Man.

-A full report including final data from Roslyn Oade's Hello Goodbye & Happy Birthday will be completed in 2017.
+The full report including final data from Roslyn Oade's Hello Goodbye & Happy Birthday is now available.